ryy/embulk-docker/README.md

 ```

 ```
-root@:~# cd mkbundle/ && embulk bundle
+root@:~# cd bundle_dir/ && embulk bundle

-> 2021-07-30 17:17:56.118 +0000: Embulk v0.9.23
+2021-08-18 00:45:09.209 +0000: Embulk v0.9.23
-> Don't run Bundler as root.
-Bundler can ask for sudo if it is needed, and
+Don't run Bundler as root.
+Bundler can ask for sudo if it is needed, and installing your bundle as root will break this application for all non-root users on this machine.
-> installing your bundle as root will break this application for all non-root
+Fetching gem metadata from https://rubygems.org/......
-> users on this machine.
+...
-> Using bundler 1.16.0
+...
-> Using msgpack 1.4.1 (java)
+Fetching embulk-parser-jsonl 0.2.1
-> Using embulk 0.10.32 (java)
+Installing embulk-parser-jsonl 0.2.1
-> Bundle complete!
-1 Gemfile dependency, 3 gems now installed.
+Bundle complete!
+4 Gemfile dependencies, 28 gems now installed.
-> Bundled gems are installed into `/root/mkbundle`
+Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```

 ## Quickstart